Small finance team collaborating around laptops and invoices in modern office with digital dashboards on screens

 You should use a final payment notice when you have already sent at least two previous reminders, the customer has not responded to your attempts at contact, and you are prepared to follow through on the consequences you outline.
 It is your way of giving the customer one last opportunity to settle the debt before you escalate the matter.

-Include these components in your template:
+Include these essential components in your billing notice template:

 • Complete invoice details and payment history